ismet55555/yojenkins/docs/source/contribute.md

 # Contribute to This Project

-This project is an on-going effort, slowly adding various features and improvements.
+`yojenkins` is a Python project that is an on-going effort, slowly adding various features and improvements.
 If you would like to contribute, please fork the project, make your changes, and submit a pull request.